Cards’ Pujols hits 700th home run, 4th player to reach mark

 Pujols connected twice on the same night New York Yankees slugger Aaron Judge remained on deck for home run history.
 He remained at 60 homers, just short of tying Roger Maris’ AL mark of 61 in 1961, in a win at Yankee Stadium.

-Lars Nootbaar, Juan Yepez and Alec Burleson also homered for St. Louis.

-Pujols struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.
-He was replaced in the eighth by Burleson, who added a pinch-hit homer.

-José Quintana (6-6) got the victory.
+Jose Quintana (6-6) got the victory.
 He scattered five hits over 6 2/3 innings and struck out six.

-Cardinals outfielder Corey Dickerson pitched the ninth.
-With the bases loaded, he retired Trayce Thompson on a flyball to end the game.

-Heaney (3-3) was tagged in the most-lopsided loss this year for the NL West-leading Dodgers.
+Heaney (3-3) took the loss.

 Pujols snapped a tie with Alex Rodriguez for fourth on the career list when he hit career homer No. 697 against Pittsburgh on Sept.
 11.